sujithsumo-cloud/CloudOps-NOC-AutoRemediation/Docs/10-Cost-Estimation.md

 ## 4.6 AWS Systems Manager (SSM)

-Used For
+Systems Manager is used for:

 - Run Command
-- Remote Command Execution
+- Remote command execution
+- Automated service remediation

 Estimated Monthly Cost

-No additional cost for the services used in this project.
+No additional cost is expected for the Systems Manager capabilities used in this project, subject to AWS pricing and usage conditions.

 ---